WLDZ/Azure-Synapse-Analytics/solution.md

 """)
 ```
 Explanation:
-Similar to the other dimension tables, this query performs an upsert to update or insert date records.
+- Similar to the other dimension tables, this query performs an upsert to update or insert date records.
-Dummy Information:

-Table: Lego_Date_Dimension
-Columns: Date_ID, Date_Dim_Key

-The following images show the populated data in the Lego_Date_Dimension.
+- The following images show the populated data in the Lego_Date_Dimension.

 <br>